stwunsch/analysis_rdf_focus_group/README.md

 ![](plot.png)

-From a physics point of view the analysis has quite some flaws, but you see that data and simulation (very roughly) fits together.
+From a physics point of view the analysis has quite some flaws, but you see that data and simulation (very roughly) fit together.
+The most obvious problem is a missing data-driven estimation of the QCD background.
-Remember that the goal is not to have the a physically sane result but we look for the experience to get there technically ;)

 Also note that you can find an example solution in the repository.